-Kevin Jennings is the new president of Tenement Museum.
-He is a social entrepreneur with over three decades starting and leading organizations promoting progressive change in America.
-Kevin received his B.A. magna cum laude in History from Harvard in 1985 and then became a high school history teacher.
-In 1988 he helped students at Concord Academy to create the nation’s first Gay-Straight Alliance, leading him two years later to found the Gay, Lesbian, and Straight Education Network ("GLSEN").
-Under his eighteen-year leadership, GLSEN grew from an all-volunteer local organization in Massachusetts to a multimillion dollar national nonprofit whose programs – including Gay-Straight Alliances, No Name-Calling Week, and the Day of Silence – became commonplace in America’s schools.
+Kevin is the CEO of Lambda Legal, the oldest and largest national legal organization in the USA whose mission is to achieve full recognition of the civil rights of LGBT people and everyone living with HIV through impact litigation, education and public policy work.
+Formerly president of the Tenement Museum, Kevin’s contributions to the LGBT movement began in 1988, when he helped students create the first school-based Gay-Straight Alliance club, leading him to found and lead the Gay, Lesbian and Straight Education Network (GLSEN).
+Under his eighteen-year leadership, GLSEN grew from an all-volunteer local organization in Massachusetts to a multimillion-dollar national nonprofit whose programs – including Gay-Straight Alliances, No Name-Calling Week, and the Day of Silence – became commonplace in America’s schools.

 In 2009 Kevin was named Assistant Deputy Secretary for Safe & Drug-Free Schools in President Obama’s Education Department.
 He was perhaps best known for his role as the President’s “anti-bullying czar,” leading a national campaign to reduce bullying that culminated in the 2011 White House Conference on Bullying Prevention.

 In 2011 Kevin left the Obama Administration to become Executive Director of the nonprofit Be the Change.
 In 2012 he became Executive Director of the Arcus Foundation, a leading international funder of conservation and human rights work.
 Kevin launched new funding collaboratives including the Contigo Fund, which provided support to LGBT Latino communities in the wake of the 2016 Orlando Pulse nightclub mass murder, and the International Donor Initiative, a collective of high net worth individuals focused on promoting LGBT rights in the Global South.